 1956, he brought the news from Moscow to the outside world of the

-details of Nikita Khrushchev's secret speech, denouncing the crimes of
+details of Nikita Khrushchev's secret speech, denouncing the crimes

 Stalin, a scoop of which he remained justly proud.